MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 (Warning: the above code is not valid.)

-On the surface, the code may appear straightforward enough, but if we really think about it, things gets ambiguous.
+One thread increments `shared_data`, while the other decrements it.
+If you run this code on a modern computer, there's a good chance the threads run at the same time, on different processors.
+And this is where the problems begin.
+On the surface, the code may appear innocuous, but if we really think about it, things get ambiguous.
 What does it mean for two processors to operate on data at the same time?
+What is a processor?
 What is "data"?
 What is "the same time"?
+What is actually going on inside the computer here?
+We can't make this code correct if we don't know what's happening, and that's why we need to talk about thread safety.

+### Approaching Thread Safety

+TODO

+TODO: fix

 The framework which enables us to reason about these concurrency questions is called a "memory model".
 A memory model is a contract between the user and implementer of a computer system.
 Then, "thread safety" is about writing code which obeys the rules of a memory model.
 If code plays nicely with the memory model, we can reason about its behaviour and place assurances on its correctness - it is "thread safe" code.
 On the other hand, if code runs afoul of the memory model, it is not thread safe, and it could exhibit weird behaviour.
 The code might not work at all.
 Or it might work 95% of the time.
 Or it might always work but only on one type of computer.